cmekik/pyClarion/readme.md

 # Installation

-After downloading the repo, use `pip` with `setup.py`.
 In a terminal, navigate to the pyClarion folder then:

 - To install in developer mode (recommended), run
 ```pip install -e .```